plstcharles/thelper/docs/src/user-guide.rst

 the original CIFAR10 testing data for actual testing.
 All loaded samples will be normalized and resized to fit the expected input resolution of a typical model, as shown in the next subsection.
 This example however contains no data augmentation pipelines; refer to the :ref:`[relevant sections here]
-<use-cases#defining-a-data-augmentation-pipeline>` for actual usage examples.
+<use-cases-dataset-augment>` for actual usage examples.
 Similarly, no sampler is
-used above to rebalance the classes; :ref:`[see here] <use-cases#rebalancing-a-dataset>` for a use case.
+used above to rebalance the classes; :ref:`[see here] <use-cases-dataset-rebalance>` for a use case.
 Finally, for more information on other parameters that are not discussed here, refer to the documentation of :meth:`thelper.data.utils.create_loaders`.